Start My Answer

 1. Respond to the lawsuit with a valid Answer.
 Do so within Oregon's deadline so you do not automatically lose the case.
 You may have up to 30 days to respond to a lawsuit in Oregon and 14 days if it's a Small Claim.
 The court papers should state how much time you have.

 2. Make an offer to start negotiations.
+Filing the Answer is only your first step.
+You should reach out to the law firm to negotiate the debt before your mandatory arbitration hearing.
 Analyze your finances to determine how much you can offer.
 Make the offer and begin negotiations.
 The more reasonable your offer is, the more likely the creditor will accept it.

-3. Get the settlement agreement in writing to ensure both parties implement their end of the bargain.
-The contract should state how much you are paying, the forgiven balance, and the creditor's responsibilities, such as withdrawing the lawsuit and ceasing all collection efforts.
+3. Get the settlement agreement in writing.
+To ensure both parties uphold their end of the bargain, it's important to get the settlement terms in writing.
+The agreement should state how much you are paying, the forgiven balance, and the creditor's responsibilities, such as withdrawing the lawsuit and ceasing all collection efforts.

 Feeling intimidated by the thought of negotiating with debt collectors?
 SoloSettle is an easy way for first-timers to settle debts like a pro.
-You can also watch the following video where talk to an attorney who shares tips and trick on how to negotiate debt settlement.
+You can also watch the following video for tips from an attorney on how to negotiate debt settlement.

 Oregon debt settlement laws protect consumers